TacoGuy21/Sword-Games/README.md

 Click "Go to the algebra calculator" for the proxy.

-The purple circle closes UltraViolet.
+The purple circle closes The proxy.